Tureckiy-zart/TUI/docs/reports/audit/RADIO_BASELINE_REPORT.md

 **Blocking:** No

 **Findings:**
+- ⚠️ State update logic duplication between handleClick and handleKeyDown (5 lines repeated, non-blocking)
+- ⚠️ Repetitive nextIndex calculation in handleKeyDown (wrapping pattern repeated 6 times, non-blocking)
+- ⚠️ IIFE pattern for finalChecked could be more explicit (minor readability improvement, non-blocking)
-- ⚠️ Keyboard navigation handler is long (85 lines) but complexity is inherent
+- ⚠️ Keyboard navigation handler is long (84 lines) but complexity is inherent to radio group pattern
-- ⚠️ State determination logic could be slightly more explicit
 - ✅ No copy-paste duplication
 - ✅ No critical structural issues
 - ✅ Code is readable and maintainable
+- ✅ Event handlers properly memoized
+- ✅ Helper functions (renderDot) are clean

 **Changes:** None